JamesRBrown/multiplayerlifeServer/README.md

     - Since we're going a websocket, the connectionID can be tracked with the socket.

 How do we handle race conditions?

+How do we optimize performance?

+    - Work with deltas for all part of the pipeline: display, processing, and messaging.
+    - Eliminate costly actions which scale linearly with the problem domain, in other words, don't operate over empty space.

 Outline of Messaging System: